bmampaey/SOLARNET-service/documentation/admin_manual.md

  - the person who is responsible: name, email

+ - the name and description of the telescope: simple text, only if not already defined

- - a description of the telescope and instrument: simple text, only if not already defined
+ - the name and description of the instrument: simple text, only if not already defined

- - a description of the dataset: can be in HTML with links, emphasis, etc.
+ - the name and description of the dataset: can be in HTML with links, emphasis, etc.

 	In the dataset description, one can explain for example the format of the data, the processing applied, or how to work with the data; whereas the instrument description is more about the physical description of the instrument.
 It also means that it is possible to have several datasets, e.g with different processing levels, linked to a single instrument.